AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 ![Editing the theme](assets/edit-theme.png)

-You will see that the theme is a typical front end project.
+You see that the theme is a typical front-end project.
 The most important parts of the structure are:

 * `src/main.ts`: This is the main entry point of your JS & CSS theme.
 * `src/site`: These are files that are generic to the entire site.